Expedition Everest: Ride

-The riders board the roller coaster in the model village of Serka Zong, to begin a speedy route through the Himalayas to the base of Mount Everest.
+Riders board the roller coaster in the model village of Serka Zong, to begin a speedy route through the Himalayas to the base of Mount Everest.

-The train blows its whistle and departs the station to the right and climbs a small lift leading to a short drop, then circles around to the 112 ft lift hill, carrying the riders into the mountain.
+The train blows its whistle and departs the station to the right and climbs a small lift leading to a short drop, then circles around to the 118 ft lift hill, carrying the riders into the mountain.
 On the way up, it passes through a ransacked temple with murals of the yeti, warning the riders that the mountain is its territory.
 A noise can also be heard during this lift hill, foreshadowing the yeti.
 At the top of the mountain, the train curves around the main peak and goes through a cave.
 When it emerges from the other side, the train quickly stops at the top of a hill blocked off by a shredded track.
-Large footprints are seen in the snow, followed by a loud roar presuming the Yeti tore up the track.
+Large footprints are seen in the snow followed by a loud roar, presuming the Yeti tore up the track.
 To the left of the broken tracks is a secret bird animatronic, a bearded vulture, sitting on a stick.
 The train itself is held in place by a series of rubber tires while an automatic switch rotates the piece of track directly behind the train.
 The train then rolls backwards along a new route that spirals down through the mountain by track switches.
 It eventually comes to a stop in a large cave, where riders see the yeti's shadow on the wall as it tears up more track.
 This effect distracts riders from noticing another automatic track switch in front of them.
 As the shadow moves away, the train rolls forward out of the mountain, going past the on-ride camera and plunging down the main 80 ft drop.
 It enters a 250° turn and speeds back up through another cave in the mountain, where the roars of the yeti are heard once more.
 The train exits from the rear of the mountain and enters a large helix before being lifted back into the mountain a final time.
 The train drops through a cave, where an audio animatronic of the yeti is reaching down toward it.
 On reaching the bottom of this drop, riders return to the unloading dock and depart into a gift shop.
 The ride lasts 2 minutes and 50 seconds.